Bulletin #4336, Best Ways to Wash Fruits and Vegetables

 - Wash your hands with hot soapy water before and after preparing food.

-- Clean your counter top, cutting boards, and utensils after peeling produce and before cutting and chopping.
+- Clean and, in some cases, sanitize your countertop, cutting boards, and utensils before and after peeling produce and before cutting and chopping.
 Bacteria from the outside of raw produce can be transferred to the inside when it is cut or peeled.
-Wash kitchen surfaces and utensils with hot, soapy water after preparing each food item.
+After preparing each food item, wash kitchen surfaces and utensils with hot, soapy water.

 - Do not wash produce with soaps or detergents.

-- Use clean potable cold water to wash items.
+- Use clean potable cool to room temperature water to wash items.

 - For produce with thick skin, use a vegetable brush to help wash away hard-to-remove microbes.

-- Produce with a lot of nooks and crannies like cauliflower, broccoli or lettuce should be soaked for 1 to 2 minutes in cold clean water.
+- Produce with a lot of nooks and crannies like cauliflower, broccoli, or lettuce should be soaked for 1 to 2 minutes in cool, potable water.

-- Some produce such as raspberries should not be soaked in water.
-Put fragile produce in a colander and spray it with distilled water.
+- Some produce, such as raspberries, should not be soaked in water.
+Put fragile produce in a clean colander and spray it with potable water.

-- After washing, dry with clean paper towel.
+- After washing, you can air dry or wipe down with a clean paper towel.
 This can remove more bacteria.

-- Don’t forget that homegrown, farmers market, and grocery store fruits and vegetables should also be well washed.
+- Don’t forget that homegrown, farmers’ markets and grocery store fruits and vegetables should all be well washed.

-- Do not rewash packaged products labeled “ready-to-eat,” “washed” or “triple washed.”
+- There is no need to rewash packaged products labeled “ready-to-eat,” “washed,” or “triple washed.”